Geek with Style was born out of a want to share with you some things that make me happy, in hopes that it’ll inspire happy thoughts for you too!

 Dawson’s Creek?
 Nope.
 Though did you see James Van Der Beek in that Power/Rangers short fan film??

 What little I saw of Gilmore Girls, I totally enjoyed, but if it was that or Star Trek, Enterprise, I was hands down watching human’s initial interactions with aliens, every single time.
 Our TV was more oft than not set to channel 50 for the Space Channel and all its glorious sci-fi TV shows.

 Exploration doesn’t end at the closest TV or movie theatre.

-As a geek, I love to explore the unique.
-I’m eager to find boutique hotels with awe inspiring charm, and destinations that aren’t easily found in a travel brochure.
+I’m eager to find boutique hotels with awe-inspiring charm, and destinations that aren’t easily found in a travel brochure.

 On The Bucket List

 One day soon I will go through the Diefenbunker.
 The world’s largest escape room, that is also a Cold War Museum.
 Find yourself, along with 11 others, attempting to spend the night at the museum by hiding out until the doors are locked.
 It doesn’t sound so bad until you discover the museum is a front for an enemy spy organization!
 You have 60 minutes to warn the outside world of an imminent attack and escape!